tier4/caret_doc/docs/design/software_architecture/caret_analyze.md

 ## `architecture`

-The purpose of `architecture` to define static information to be used in visualization.
+The purpose of `architecture` is to define static information for visualization.

 `architecture` package serves classes which embody architecture object.
 Architecture object has one or more sub components.
 There are several types of components; executor, node, callback and topic.